Michael Dorrell

-Michael Dorrell (born August 1973) is an Australian billionaire businessman, and the co-founder of American private equity firm Stonepeak.
+Michael Dorrell (born August 1973) is an Australian billionaire businessman.
+He is the co-founder of American private equity firm Stonepeak.

+Early life and education

-Dorrell grew up in Griffith, NSW, Australia, a farming town 7 hours drive south-west of Sydney.
+Dorrell grew up in Griffith, New South Wales, Australia, a farming town 7 hours drive south-west of Sydney.
 He earned a bachelor of laws and a bachelor of commerce degree, both from the University of New South Wales in Sydney.

+Career

+Dorrell worked at Macquarie Group, and at 2001 at age 25 moved from the company's Sydney headquarters to work in the United States.
+He stated that the company "didn’t take the U.S. all that seriously", and "that's why a 25-year-old kid could be sent over here and be one of six people looking at this whole market".

-He co-founded Stonepeak with Trent Vichie.
+Dorrell co-founded Stonepeak with Trent Vichie.
 In April 2025, Forbes estimated Dorrell's net worth at US$8.5 billion.

 The Wall Street Journal reported that Dorrell bought Tarpon Island, the only private island in Palm Beach, Florida for $150 million.